AntonNuzhdin/DDPM_EFDL_hw1/README.md

 - Added Hydra configuration and reformatted `main.py` for convenient usage with Hydra.
 - Added `logger/writer.py` with a convenient `wandb` class for logging experiments.
 - Integrated DVC and configured it with Hydra.
+- Added .toml project file with all requirements and uv.lock with all dependencies

+# Install
+1. Install the uv package manager
+   `pip install uv`
+2. `uv pip install -r pyproject.toml`
+3. Configurate the DVC to enable hydra integration: `dvc config hydra.enabled True`
+4. You can manage the hyperparameters of the model and of the training process in the `configs` folder.
+   To run the default training pipeline, you can use the DVC: `uv run dvc exp run`